 Social prescribing in Shropshire

-Social prescribing uses a person-centred, preventative approach by intervening early, before problems start to escalate.
-People referred have the space to talk one to one with a social prescribing advisor and come up with a plan of action together, to help resolve health and wellbeing concerns and help put the person back in charge of their life.
+Social Prescribing uses a person centred, preventative approach by intervening early, before problems start to escalate.
+In Shropshire, people referred have the space to talk one to one with a trained Social Prescribing Advisor and come up with a plan of action together, to help resolve health and wellbeing concerns and help put the person back in charge of their life.

-Connecting people back to a service or activity in their community is key to social prescribing, and this comes through linking people to local voluntary and community-based groups or activities.
+Connecting people back to a service or activity in their community is key to social prescribing, and this comes through referring people to local voluntary and community based groups or activities.

 - Plas Ffynnon Medical Centre

 - Cambrian Medical Centre

 - Claremont Bank Surgery

 - Marden Medical Practice

 - Radbrook Green Surgery

 Can I self-refer?